sudhirkumartcs459/Deploy-Application-Via-Minikube/README.md

 Once you have Install the Kubectl tool on your machine you can verify it by using the command # kubectl verison

-Now proceed to install the local [Minikube](https://minikube.sigs.k8s.io/docs/start/) kuburnetes cluster.
+ 2.Now proceed to install the local [Minikube](https://minikube.sigs.k8s.io/docs/start/) kuburnetes cluster.